-- In one bowl, add Ube extract and stir until color is uniform.
-In another bowl, add Langka extract and stir until color is well uniform.
+- In one bowl, add Ube extract and ube halaya, stir until color is uniform.
+In another bowl, add Langka extract and stir until color is uniform.
 The remaining portion will remain the same.

-- Pour plain-white-flavored batter into the prepared baking pan.
-Steam for about 7-8 minutes or until set and toothpick inserted comes out clean.
+- Pour ube flavored batter into the prepared baking pan.
+Steam for about 30 minutes or until set and toothpick inserted comes out clean.

-- Next, gradually pour Ube-flavored batter over white layer.
-Steam for about 7-8 minutes or until set and toothpick inserted comes out clean.
+- Next, gradually pour langka flavored batter over ube layer.
+Steam for about 30 minutes or until set and toothpick inserted comes out clean.

-- Then, gently pour Langka-flavored batter over purple layer.
-Steam for about 7-8 minutes or until set and toothpick inserted comes out clean.
+- Then, gently pour white/plain batter over purple layer.
+Steam for about 30 minutes or until set and toothpick inserted comes out clean.
 Remove pan from steamer and allow to cool down completely.